 Charisma in Public Speaking and Persuasion

-Public speakers with charisma captivate audiences and leave lasting impressions.
-Starting with a compelling introduction, using storytelling, and incorporating dynamic body language improve audience engagement.
-Speaking with passion and confidence ensures messages are persuasive and memorable.
+Charismatic public speakers captivate audiences and leave lasting impressions.
+To become more charismatic, start with a fascinating opening, share stories, and incorporate dynamic body language to increase audience connection.
+Speaking with passion and authority ensures messages to be compelling and memorable.

 Charisma in Personal Relationships